utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ### Percent Point Difference

-Now we'll build the "Percent point difference" of the share of Special Education students.
+Now we'll build the "Percent point difference" of the share of special education students.
 This is a simple difference between the two percents from each year.

 - Create a new step using **Formula**.
 - For the formula type use **Excel**.